ftmaalt/Car-rental-System/docs/architecture.md

 ## Security notes

-* Session cookie is HTTP‑only; frontend cannot read its value (only sends it automatically).
+* Session cookie is HTTP-only; frontend cannot read its value (only sends it automatically).
-* Row‑Level Security (RLS) in Postgres (via Supabase) ensures:
+* Row-Level Security (RLS) in Postgres (via Supabase) ensures:

   * A user can only read/update their own user row and bookings.
   * Public read is allowed only for safe resources (e.g., vehicles list), if you enable that.